djgrant/r-modal/README.md

 prop|type|description
 :---|:---|:---
-component | func | the route component to decorate returnTo | oneOfType([object, string]) | the location to navigate back to when the modal is closed.* modal | func | an instance of the stateless Modal component page | func | an instance of the stateless Page component
+component | func | the route component to decorate parentLocation* | oneOfType([object, string]) | the location of the modal's parent that is rendered behind the modal modal | func | an instance of the stateless Modal component page | func | an instance of the stateless Page component

-* When provided routes are always rendered in a modal.
-Otherwise, when not provided, routes will only be rendered in a modal if they have router state of `{ modal: true }`.
+*When provided, child routes are always rendered in a modal.
+Closing the modal will resolve to this location, therefore the provided location should be the exact route that is rendered beneath the modal.
+When not provided, routes will only be rendered in a modal if they have router state of `{ modal: true }`.

 ### redux integration